linlinger/oelabox/docs/topics/operation-Tools.md

 #### Basic Usage
 Oela Importer is fairly easy to use and basic usage of it can be enough to get things going the way one sees fit.

-In this example Oela Importer will import all OpenELA RPM sources from the 'el8' branch from the 'openela-main' SCM on GitHub to the 'dist-oela8' dist tag in Koji as the 'oelakoji' user.
+In this example Oela Importer will import all OpenELA RPM sources from the 'el8' branch from the 'openela-main' SCM on GitHub to the 'dist-oela8' dist tag in Koji as the 'qingsongkoji' user.
 ```
-python3.11 ~/tools/oelaimporter/oelaimporter.py -u oelakoji -s openela-main -d dist-oela8 -b el8
+python3.11 ~/tools/oelaimporter/oelaimporter.py -u qingsongkoji -s openela-main -d dist-oela8 -b el8
 ```

 We should see an output like the following.